A Course in Miracles

 28 Miracles are a way of earning release from fear.
 Revelation induces a state in which fear has already been abolished.
 Miracles are thus a means and revelation is an end.

 29 Miracles praise God through you.
-They praise Him by honouring His creations, affirming their perfection.
+They praise Him by honoring His creations, affirming their perfection.
 They heal because they deny body-identification and affirm spirit-identification.

 30 By recognizing spirit, miracles adjust the levels of perception and show them in proper alignment.
 This places spirit at the center, where it can communicate directly.